InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/initiative-keeps-getting-pushed-back.md

 InnerSource initiative changes are perceived as a good and desirable thing, but to be applied in the future.
 As a consequence of tight deadlines this future never comes and teams, in the best case, ends up around the {Low Level Micro Management} pattern.

+## Context

+* ???

 ## Forces

-Business priorities take up all the development time Teams lack the agency to enact desired initiatives Needing to do all at once prevents small progress to be made
+* Business priorities take up all the development time
+* Teams lack the agency to enact desired initiatives
+* Needing to do all at once prevents small progress to be made

 ## Solutions